logo for pulau-pangkor.com

 A Biawak or monitor lizard who found it's way in my home in Sitiawan

 Animals like this monitor lizard do not often enter houses but it does very occasionally happen.
 However, you WILL see them in the wild.
-They are curious animals and for that reason they are often kill by cars.
+They are curious animals and for that reason they are often killed by cars.
+Despite their fearsome appearance, they're more scared of you than you of them.

 On this page we have a look at a selection of animals living in and around Pangkor.
-Of course there are many animals but there's a good chance you will be able to see the following animals in the wild yourself:
+These are the ones you are, with a little effort, might see.Animals at Pangkor: Hornbills at Seaview Hotel

 Hornbills

-A true original from Pangkor is the Lesser Hornbill, his smaller cousin.
+A true original of Pangkor is the Lesser Hornbill, the smaller cousin.
 It is the Lesser Hornbill you will most likely see when visiting the island.
 The Lesser Hornbill is not shy, they will come whenever there is food available.
+You will see regular a dozen or so flying and hopping around your hotel/guesthouse.

 Back to the top